Big thank you to Gravastar for sending the P9 to review!

 At first, the treble may seem just right, but over time you’ll notice it has a bit too much zest at times, bordering on sibilant depending on the track.

-I still haven’t felt the need to outright skip a track due to an overly essy flavor, but it’s definitely teetering close to the edge of too much at times and does come a cross just a tad artificial and even thin in some instances.
+I still haven’t felt the need to outright skip a track due to an overly essy flavor, but it’s teetering close to the edge of too much at times and does come a cross just a tad artificial and even thin in some instances.

 The good part about its open character is that it feels like most songs have ample room to breathe, as I’m never feeling as though the sound is too boxed in or claustrophobic.